loading

 Acoustic paint is a cost-effective option for mitigating minor noise issues, although it is not as effective as other methods.

-• Reducing echo and high-frequency noise
+• Helps reduce echo and high-frequency reflections

 soundproofing ceiling